Panasonic GH1 vs GM1

 Review summary: Panasonic GH1 vs GM1

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH1 or the Panasonic GM1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.